MicrosoftDocs/VBA-Docs/api/Outlook.viewctl.vi.md

 # ViewCtl.View Property (Outlook View Control)

-Returns or sets a  **String**that represents the name of the view in the control.
+Returns or sets a **String** value that represents the name of the view in the control.
 Read/write.

 ## Syntax